RossD20Studios/FRESteamWorks/README.md

 This version was built and uploaded on February 21, 2025.

-If you're upgrading from an older version, note that the getAuthSessionTicket now requires an additional parameter of the user's Steam id: Steamworks.getAuthSessionTicket(_authTicket, Steamworks.getUserID()).
+If you're upgrading from an older version, note that the getAuthSessionTicket now requires an additional parameter of the user's Steam id.

 # API Documentation #